 Created by James Lee Burke

 Writer James Lee Burke, best known for Cajun almost-P.I.
-Dave Robicheaux has another crack with Deaf Smith, Texas attorney BILLY BOB HOLLAND.
+Dave Robicheaux cracked open a new series with Deaf Smith, Texas attorney BILLY BOB HOLLAND.
 Like his more famous creation, Billy Bob is a troubled gent, haunted by the violence of his ancestors (a few of whom have starred in books of their own — see below), which he fears may be his true legacy, and his own troubled past.
 In fact, the ghost of L.Q.
 Navarro, the best friend he accidentally killed, continues to pop up and discuss the days events and Billy Bob’s ongoing guilt.

 “I had been a street cop, a Texas Ranger, a federal prosecutor, and now I was a smalltown defense lawyer who didn’t defend drug trafficers, as if that restriction gave a nobility to my practice that other attorneys didn’t posess.”